Zhongnanhai: Building 202

-(Chinese: 202别墅) The building next to Huairen Hall was constructed in 1974 as a specially reinforced earthquake shelter.
-Mao Zedong was relocated here from Poolside House after the July 1976 Tangshan earthquake.
+The building (202别墅) next to Huairen Hall was constructed in 1974 as a specially reinforced earthquake shelter.
+Before the current building was built on this location, the area to the east of Huairen Hall was the site of the homes of Dong Biwu and Chen Boda.
+Mao Zedong was relocated to Building 202 from Poolside House after the July 1976 Tangshan earthquake.
 Mao died in this building on September 9, 1976.
+During the 1989 Tiananmen Square Protests, Premier Li Peng moved into Zhongnanhai and lived in Building 202 due to the perception that he was vulnerable to attack at his residence at Wanshou Road.